-COPS Office finance staff.
-The COPS Office finance staff handles your agency's financial and budgetary needs related to this award.
-A staff accountant has been assigned to your state and is available to answer any questions that you may have concerning the financial aspects of your award.
-To identify your staff accountant, please call the COPS Office Response Center at 800-421-6770, or visit the COPS Office website at https://cops.usdoj.gov/.
+COPS Office finance staff accountants.
+The COPS Office finance staff accountants are responsible for your agency's financial and budgetary needs related to this award.
+A staff accountant has been assigned to your state and is available to answer any questions that you may have concerning the Quarterly Financial Status Reports (SF\425) and other financial aspects of your award.
+To identify your staff accountant, please call the COPS Office Response Center at AskCOPSRC@usdoj.gov.

 COPS Office Program Manager.
 COPS Office Program Managers are trained to assist you with implementing and maintaining your CRI award.
 A Program Manager is assigned to your project and is available to answer any questions that you may have concerning the administrative, programmatic, and substantive aspects of your award.
 Your Program Manager can assist you with such matters as requesting an extension on your award or modifying the award and reviewing outlines for project deliverables.
-The name and phone number of your COPS Office Program Manager is provided on the award congratulatory letter and available by contacting the COPS Office Response Center at 800-421-6770.
+The name and phone number of your COPS Office Program Manager is provided on the award congratulatory letter and available by contacting the COPS Office Response Center at AskCOPSRC@usdoj.gov.